 - You can hire a professional photographer who is effective as they can show the specific points/spots for taking well snaps outside the Taj Mahal area.
 No videography allowed with a digital camera.

-- At Fatehpur Sikri, several scenes from the famous Hindi Film ‘Pardes’ shot and mostly popular for the beautiful song (Do Dil Mil…) by Sharukh Khan (Indian actor).
+- In Fatehpur Sikri, several scenes from the famous Hindi Film ‘Pardes’ shot and most popular for the beautiful song (Do Dil Mil…) by Shah Rukh Khan (Indian actor).

 - Hindi Film actress Katrina Kaif visited the Shrine of Shaikh Salim Chishti several times for her movie’s success.

-After a long Agra explores in the afternoon left for Jaipur, Rajasthan.
-I was super tired during this time, and at night reached at Peppermint Hotel for three nights stay.
-This 3 star hotel is in Subhash Nagar, and I’ve loved all smart facilities at the first sight.
+In the afternoon left for Jaipur, Rajasthan.
+I was super tired during this time, and at night reached Peppermint Hotel for three nights stay.
+This 3-star hotel is in Subhash Nagar, and I’ve loved all the smart facilities at the first sight.
 Oh!
 Too exhausted, I had a good sleep….

 Breakfast at Peppermint Hotel

-First, I visited here the Hawa Mahal, the pink color and the artistic architects took my attention, and my guide told me this was the Jaipuri Pink (combination of yellow and pink) and afterwards found nearby all buildings with the same color and after that realized I’m in a pink city 🙂
+First, I visited here the Hawa Mahal, the pink color, and the artistic architects took my attention, and my guide told me this was the Jaipuri Pink (combination of yellow and pink) and afterward found nearby all buildings with the same color and after that realized I’m in a pink city 🙂

 Common Scenario in Rajasthan